Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: Experiments and Discussion

 \subsection{Learning Ability Assessment}

-The reward curve during training is shown in Fig.~\ref{fig:training_curve}, it can be observed that the TD3AQ begins to converge at about 50\,000 steps, which corresponds to about 30 drive cycles, while Rainbow takes about 100\,000 steps.
-Additionally, in the later stable phase of training, TD3AQ exhibits smaller fluctuations compared to Rainbow, as Rainbow experiences significant drops in reward at certain points.
-Taken together, TD3AQ demonstrates faster convergence speed and more stable training performance.
+The reward curves during training are shown in Fig.~\ref{fig:reward_curve}.
+It can be observed that, with the exception of PATD3, all algorithms start to converge after 50,000 timesteps.
+Furthermore, TD3AQ exhibits relatively lower fluctuations after convergence.
+In contrast, DDAQ and Rainbow encounter notable drops in rewards intermittently.
+Taken together, these results highlight TD3AQ's expedited convergence and enhanced stability throughout the training process.